A Comprehensive Guide to Textured Wall Paint

 What is textured wall paint?

 Textured wall paint is a decorative technique.
 It uses paint mixed with other materials or applied to create a textured surface.
 Unlike flat, smooth paints, textured paint is designed to add depth and a tactile feel to walls.
-This can be done with the paint or special application techniques.
+This can be done with paint or special application techniques.
 These use tools like brushes, sponges, rollers, or spray guns.

 Textured paint can mimic the look of various materials, such as stucco, stone, sand, or even fabric.
 It’s a great way to add an artistic touch to your walls, making them stand out as a focal point in any room.